 A study and application of the quantitative analytical tools and concepts used in solving economics and business problems.
 The course emphasizes the use of data and software to illustrate and quantify economic and business relationships in order to better choose and assess leadership decisions.
-Prerequisite(s): MA 101 & MA 102 with a minimum grade of C.
+Prerequisite(s): MA 106 and MA 126 both with a grade of C or better.